Crocoblock/developer-documentation/18-jet-compare-wishlist/01-hooks/01-widgets/01-compare/filters.md

 ## jet-cw/compare/localized-data

-Дозволяє зареєструвати власні, а також модифікувати вже наявні дані для JavaScript змінних у локалізованому скрипті.
+Allows you to register your own data and modify existing ones for JavaScript variables in the localized script.

 **Args:**

-- `$localized_data` - array - список даних
+- `$localized_data` - array - list of data

 **Location:**
 <a href="https://github.com/ZemezLab/jet-compare-wishlist/blob/master/includes/compare/class-jet-cw-compare-data.php">